Rabi Kounga oil field

 The Rabi Kounga oil field is an oil field located in Ogooué-Maritime Province.
 It was discovered in 1985 and developed by Royal Dutch Shell.
 It began production in 1989 and produces oil.
-The total proven reserves of the Rabi Kounga oil field are around 440 million barrels (59×106tonnes), and production is centered on 150000 oilbbl/d.
+The total proven reserves of the Rabi Kounga oil field are around 440 million barrels (59 million tonnes), and production is centered on 150000 oilbbl/d.

 Facilities

 For access to the location, a single-runway airfield has been constructed.
 Flights go to (at least) Gamba and Port Gentil.

 Around the airfield is a substantial accommodation and administration camp.
 By analogy with other Shell remote locations, this will contain some significant degree of trauma-treatment facility, at least sufficient to stabilise a patient while air evacuation is arranged.

 There are several oil separating facilities in the area (the first stage of refining, degassing the oil prior to long-distance pipe transport), and an oil-export pipeline.
 (Destination is also probably Gamba, but this is not clear from publicly available sources.
 There are security concerns about publicising the routes of pipelines widely.)